BFS Algorithm Common Patterns and Code Template

 var openLock = function(deadends, target) {

-The problem described is similar to the common password lock we see in daily life.
-If there are no constraints, calculating the minimum number of moves is straightforward.
+The problem describes a password lock that we often see in daily life.
+If there are no restrictions, it's easy to count the minimum number of turns.
 For example, if you want to reach "1234"

 .

-during the process of turning the lock.
-How would you handle deadends
+while turning the lock.
+How do you handle deadends

-to ensure the total number of moves is minimized?
+to make the total number of turns as few as possible?

 and target

 .
-Consider this question: If you were to design an algorithm to enumerate all possible password combinations, how would you do it?
+Think about this: if you need to write an algorithm to try all possible combinations, how would you do it?

-The following pseudocode describes this idea, using a level-order traversal of an octal tree:
+This pseudocode below describes this idea, using level-order traversal of an 8-way tree:

 // increment s[j] by one